Ahmedhossamdev/Ahmedhossamdev/README.md

 * Operating Systems: Three Easy Pieces
 * Concurrency in Go

-♟️ When I'm not coding, you'll probably find me playing chess or contributing to open source.
+♟️ Outside of coding, you'll probably find me playing chess or contributing to open source.

-📫 Feel free to connect with me on LinkedIn: Ahmed Hossam
+📫 Connect with me on LinkedIn: https://www.linkedin.com/in/ahmedhossamdev/